 Podiatrists are university-trained health professionals who treat medical conditions of the feet and lower legs.
 They work in private clinics, community health services or public hospitals.

-Other health professionals, like orthopaedic surgeons and physiotherapists, can help with problems of the muscles and bones of your feet and ankles.
+Other health professionals, such as orthopaedic surgeons and physiotherapists, can help with problems of the muscles and bones of your feet and ankles.
 You may need a referral from your GP to see these specialists.

 Caring for your feet